 So the problem is two-fold — if you don’t eat enough vegetables, beans, or supplemented foods and have the MTHFR variation, then yes, you might notice some problems related to the MTHFR gene (and a possible increase in cancer).
 Or, not related to the gene, if you have too much folate or folic acid in your diet, it ALSO increases your chances of cancer.

 So then why in the world would you want to take a nutraceutical like methylfolate/5-MTHF?
-Methylfolate supplements are often 10,000 mcg (over 10 times the considered safe amount) and Deplin, which is available only by prescription, is as high as 15,000 mcg.
-Not only that, but taking methylfolate bypasses the seven checkpoints that are there to prevent hypermethylation, You’ve got two issues going on — you’ve added in a gargantuan amount of folic acid, potentially feeding any cancers you might have, and you’ve also added a large amount of methyl groups that have bypassed the safety mechanisms that your body has designed to prevent overmethylation.
+Methylfolate supplements can be as high as 10,000 mcg (over 10 times the considered safe amount) and Deplin, which is available only by prescription, is as high as 15,000 mcg.
+Not only that, but taking methylfolate bypasses the seven checkpoints that are there to prevent hypermethylation, You’ve got two issues going on — you’ve added in a gargantuan amount of folic acid, potentially feeding any cancers or pre-cancers you might have, and you’ve also added a large amount of methyl groups that have bypassed the safety mechanisms that your body has designed to prevent overmethylation.

 Merck Pharmaceuticals designed 5-MTHF as an answer to the damage methotrexate does in its destruction of folate pathways in regards to treating cancer.
 In that particular case, taking 5-MTHF completely makes sense if you’re trying to rebuild those pathways.
-There can be isolated times where you might take it short term (like a week or two).
+There can be isolated times where you might take it short term (like 4-6 weeks if you have high homocysteine, and are getting rechecked).
 But long term supplementation of methylfolate causes a list of side effects that rival a pharmaceutical drug: anxiety, irritability, insomnia (from changes in neurotransmitters), sore muscles and achy joints (from reduction in glutathione production), headaches and migraines (from increased nitric oxide production), nausea, palpitations, rashes and suicide, in addition to exacerbating B6 and B12 deficiencies, along with magnesium, zinc, copper, manganese and other mineral deficiencies.
 The advice from the website www.mthfr.net says to take more supplements to offset these side effects (sounding familiarly like taking more prescription drugs to offset side effects from other drugs) and actually says “Limit intake of leafy greens until side effects go away.
 This is because leafy green also contain methylfolate and nitrates.”
 Seriously?
-Instead of getting off this high-dose unnatural medicine, the advice is to limit vegetable intake?
+Instead of getting off this high-dose unnatural supplement, the advice is to limit vegetable intake?

 People may feel better sometimes taking 5-MTHF for a short time simply because they’re nutritionally deficient — don’t let that mean that it’s appropriate to prescribe or take, especially long-term.
+I prescribe a higher dose for people with high homocysteine (typically 1200-2400 mcg/day) but I retest to see when I can put them on a lower, more normal maintenance dose.
 A practitioner once said to me in protest, “But it’s safe!” to which I replied, “How do you know that for certain?
 How long have we used this?”
 Not nearly long enough — a mere handful of years as a nutraceutical.
-You cannot figure out cause-and-effect by simply watching a handful of your patients — figuring our risk tasks years and large populations.
+You cannot figure out cause-and-effect by simply watching a handful of your patients — figuring out risk tasks years and large populations.

 In preparing this article, I interviewed five biochemistry and nutrition PhD’s, all of whom categorically said that they would not take methyl folate as a supplement and considered the amounts typically prescribed as unsafe.
 In fact, one of them, who had a PhD in nutrition and cancer biology, and had worked as a clinical dietician in an oncology suite said that the last thing he would ever put in his mouth was a methylated form of folate supplement, simply because of his concerns for the cancer risks.